TerraNet AB

 Terranet AB is a company that develops technology for Advanced driver-assistance systems (ADAS) and autonomous vehicles.
 It is headquartered in Sweden and has an office in Stuttgart, Germany.
-Terranet is currently led by acting CEO Magnus Andersson.
+Terranet is currently led by acting CEO Lars Lindell.

 Terranet previously focused on delivering mobile telephony and data services via a peer-to-peer mobile mesh network of handsets and light infrastructure.
 Since 2018, the company is focused on developing technology for advanced driver assistance and autonomous vehicles.

 Terranet addresses the fast-growing global ADAS market, which is projected to reach USD 84 billion by 2025 - an increase of 150% from 2021.

 The company's primary focus is to develop and commercialize their BlincVision product, a new type of anti-collision system for advanced driver assistance for motorized vehicles based on laser scanning, event cameras and three-dimensional image analysis.
 BlincVision is based on Voxelflow, a patented software for advanced three-dimensional image analysis of moving objects.
 In May 2022, Terranet shared that BlincVision is expected to be production ready in a couple of years.

 Terranet Holding AB (publ) is listed on Nasdaq First North Premier Growth Market since 2017 (Nasdaq: TERRNT B).